deepakot/FilmLocations/README.md

 Reasons Behind Technical Choices:

 1. RecyclerView to display list of items: The RecyclerView is much more powerful, flexible and a major enhancement over ListView.
 We have LayoutManager which supports LinearLayoutManager, StaggeredLayoutManager and GridLayoutManager.
 Using RecyclerView animating the views becomes much easier.
+2. SearchView.OnQueryTextListener: To implement searchview in the app and filter out the list as soon as user types the movie name.
-2. Volley Library for network call: One of the many advantages of volley is that, you don’t need to write code for accessing network.
+3. Volley Library for network call: One of the many advantages of volley is that, you don’t need to write code for accessing network.
 All of this is managed by volley itself.
 Whenever a new network request is created, a background thread is spawned for network processing.
 Whose life-cycle is maintained by volley itself.
 With Volley you also get many more out of the box features like:
     Retry Mechanism
     Caching
     Multiple Request Types